 - NIST Special Publication 800-82, Revision 2 “Guide to Industrial Control Systems Security”

 - NIST Special Publication (SP) 800-53 Revision 4, “Recommended Security Controls for Federal Information Systems”

 - Coverage of latest IACS malware

-Click this link to download a free chapter from the new edition of Industrial Automation and Control System Security Principles.
+Click this link to download a free PDF excerpt from the new edition of Industrial Automation and Control System Security Principles.